 Last week, I saw an episode from The Office that spoke to me.
 It was when(spoiler alert) Michael was starting his own paper company.
 He felt overwhelmed and was doubting and questioning everything(that scene hit a little close to home).
 But, Pam said to make a to-do-list and start small.

 It seemed like an obvious thing to do but I was never the ‘organized’ person.
 I wasn’t goal-specific and I never gave myself deadlines because I hated them.
 Now though, is when that all changes.
 So, here I am making my own little goal-oriented to-do list before the year ends:

 As of writing, I only have 5 posts written, which was my original goal for the first month(yey me for achieving it!)
 But, I should have more posts written per month, and not only that, it should be scheduled.
 Yes, when I posted before, it didn’t have a schedule.
 I just published whenever because I thought no one’s going to be on my blog yet so it doesn’t matter.
 But, that’s obviously not a good mindset.
 I should make it a habit early on so then it would become a part of my routine.
 So, which days am I going to post? drumroll please….

-I’ll be posting twice a week on Mondays and Fridays!
-Decided on these dates because I think it would be nice for us to catch up at the beginning and at the end of the work week!
+I’ll be posting oncee a week every Friday!
+Decided on this date because I think it would be nice for us to catch up at the end of the work week!